essoubai322/Chess_with_bot_online/README.md

 ---

 ## 📖 Overview
 **Chess Now** is a web-based chess application that allows two players to enjoy a game of chess interactively in their browser.
-Designed with simplicity and style in mind, the game features a visually appealing chessboard and basic chess functionalities such as turn tracking, movement validation, and checkmate detection.
+Designed with simplicity and style in mind, the game features a visually[...]

 ---